-A credit union's earnings performance has an effect on its safety and soundness.
-Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union better able to withstand economic shocks.
-Obviously, credit unions that are losing money have less ability to do those things.
+A credit union's earnings performance affects its long-term survivability.
+A credit union can retain its earnings, giving a boost to its capital buffer, or use them to deal with problematic loans, potentially making the credit union more resilient in times of trouble.
+Losses, on the other hand, lessen a credit union's ability to do those things.

-UNIVERSITY OF TOLEDO had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, suggesting that it's right in line with its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's beating its peers in this area.